What is the difference between a raster chart and a vector chart?

 ENCs are vector charts or "smart charts" and are coded with additional information not available in paper or raster charts.
 ENCs carry a wealth of geo-spatial intelligence through a database of information associated with them.
 On an ENC the user can click on different features, such as a light or buoy, and retrieve additional information about the feature.
 For example, a wharf appears only as an image on an RNC, but an ENC can identify it as a wharf and attach attributes to the wharf, such as height, length, age, ownership, number of berths – data that might otherwise be available only by consulting the relevant printed Sailing Directions.

 ENCs also provide users with more control over the display of the chart, including the ability to turn different layers of information on and off.
 Because ENCs offer more powerful navigational flexibility and tools, they are typically used by commercial ships.
 When displayed on an Electronic Chart Display and Information System (ECDIS) and integrated with other data, such as GPS position, radar, planned route, heading, speed and draught, ENCs become part of a powerful system that allows mariners to know their ship’s position instantly and accurately and to be warned of dangerous situations.

-CHS’ BSBv4 charts are not GIS compatible.
+CHS’ BSBv4 Raster Navigational Charts are not GIS Compatible.

 CHS charts in BSBv4 format are not compatible with the Geographic Information System (GIS).
 If you want to use BSB-format CHS charts with a GIS application, please visit the CHS Chart Registry Service and Digital Data Portal to submit a request for files that are compatible with your GIS.